rkozlowski/TigerWrap/docs/planning/TigerWrap_0.9.2_General_Plan.md

 6. `DbCreateCommand`, `DbDropCommand` (new, menu-excluded): as specified in [`db create`](#db-create) and [`db drop`](#db-drop).
 7. `DbCommandSupport`: a capability probe that calls `[Toolkit].[GetDbCapabilities]` and treats SQL error 2812 as "pre-0.9.2 database", using the existing `ProbeAsync` fallback pattern.
 The procedure does not exist yet; the fallback path is the entire point and is fully testable today against 0.9.0 and 0.9.1 databases.
 8. Role-filtered connection providers registered in `TigerWrapApp`.
-9. `ItTiger.TigerWrap.Tests`: promote the `DbCommandsLiveTests` helpers into a `SqlServerE2EFixture` with unique naming, ownership metadata, safe teardown, and orphan sweeping; migrate the existing upgrade journey test onto it.
+9. `ItTiger.TigerWrap.Tests`: after the TigerQuery prerequisite is consumed, replace the current raw/inferred connection fixture with the permanent-bootstrap, same-store copy, ownership, and safe cleanup lifecycle specified above; migrate the existing upgrade journey test onto it.

 **Explicitly not in scope**